Logo

 In 1967, Linda Lavin made an appearance as Gloria Thorpe in a television version of the baseball musical Damn Yankees with Phil Silvers.

-In 1969, Linda Lavin married actor Ron Leibman, and by 1973, the couple had arrived in Hollywood, California.
+In 1969, Linda Lavin married actor Ron Leibman, and by 1973, the couple had moved to Hollywood, California.

-Linda Lavin left Barney Miller to star in the lead role in Alice.
+Linda Lavin left Barney Miller to star in the lead role in Alice, which was a sitcom success that ran from 1976 to 1985 on the CBS network.

-Linda Lavin portrayed Alice Hyatt, a waitress and singer, the character that Burstyn had played.
+Linda Lavin portrayed Alice Hyatt, a waitress and aspiring singer, the character that Burstyn had played.

 Linda Lavin performed the series' theme song, "There's a New Girl in Town," which was written by David Shire and Alan and Marilyn Bergman and was updated for each of the first six seasons.